gift-surg/puma/README.md

 [gil]: https://wiki.python.org/moin/GlobalInterpreterLock

 PUMA aims at freeing the user to concentrate on writing their application code, by providing a framework that takes care of:

-* launching and controlling concurrent tasks,
+* launching and controlling concurrent tasks;
-* capturing errors from them, and
+* capturing errors from them; and
 * maintaining a single log output for all concurrent tasks.

 This separation of multi-tasking concerns naturally results in a loosely-coupled architecture with high cohesion.